Dome F: Discovery and naming

 Dome Fuji is an ice dome rising to about 3700 m in the eastern part of Queen Maud Land.
-In 1963–1964, a Soviet Antarctic Expedition oversnow traverse crossed the northern part of the dome at an elevation of over 3600 m.
+It is the highest elevation in Queen Maud Land and also the highest elevation within the claims of Norway.
+In 1963–1964, a land based Soviet Antarctic Expedition team travelled across the northern part of the dome at an elevation of over 3600 m.

 Environment

 Owing to its location on the Antarctic Plateau and the high elevation, Dome Fuji is one of the coldest places on Earth.
 Temperatures rarely rise above -30 C in summer and can drop to -80 C in winter.
 The annual average air temperature is -54.3 C. The climate is that of a cold desert, with very dry conditions and an annual precipitation of about 25 mm of water equivalent, which falls entirely as ice crystals.

 Dome Fuji Station

 Dome Fuji Station (ドームふじ基地 Dōmu Fuji Kichi) was established as Dome Fuji Observation Base (ドームふじ観測拠点 Dōmu Fuji Kansoku Kyoten) in January 1995.
 Its name was changed to "Dome Fuji Station" on April 1, 2004.
 Located at 77°19′S 39°42′E, it is separated from Showa Station by about 1000 km.